 You should expect to put in at least ten hours of course work per week for a three-credit course...

 You should expect to put in at least ten hours of course work per week for a three-credit course in the fall or spring (13 week semesters).
-Courses are also offered over six weeks and four-week sessions.
-The shorter the session, the more rigorous the time commitment.
+For a three-credit course in the summer (6-week sessions) you can expect at least 20 hours of course work per week.
+The optional wintersession (3 ½ week session) requires at least 40 hours of course work per week.

 “The [Isenberg Online] program is wonderful, I can’t say enough good things about it.
 The professors care, are responsive and are very knowledgeable.
 It’s very conducive to my preferred style of learning.”Read more about Mark